 There are a few options available to personalise your windows.
 Choose from Georgian bars or leaded designs and stained plain or frosted glass.
 It’s also possible to mix and match handles, with options including chrome, brass, black or stainless steel.

-It’s important to note that although there are cheaper, or alternative window frames out there, all properties have a face value, mainly traditional houses.
-Don’t underestimate the impact of replacement window choice on the overall look of the property.
-Keep the style of the house in mind, as the wrong windows can devalue the property value or reduce its appeal.
-Long term, it is best to keep or restore the authenticity of the property and add value rather than cut corners.
+It’s important to note that although there are cheaper or alternative window frames out there, all properties have a face value, mainly traditional houses.
+Don’t underestimate the impact of replacement window choice on the property’s overall look.
+Keep the style of the house in mind, as the wrong windows can devalue the property’s value or reduce its appeal.
+In the long term, it is best to keep or restore the property’s authenticity and add value rather than cut corners.

-Depending on what the existing windows are, there would always be options on the repair, but as with anything, this would need to be looked at on a cost vs reward basis.
-If the windows are old, will a repair give you significantly more lifespan and what would the cost be vs replacement, which would also likely add improved performance and reliability?
+Depending on the existing windows, there would always be options on the repair, but as with anything, this would need to be looked at on a cost vs reward basis.
+If the windows are old, will a repair give you significantly more lifespan, and what would the cost be vs replacement, which would also likely add improved performance and reliability?

-Replacing windows and doors involves a significant cost and investment so a house with well-maintained windows, which are in keeping with the properties character is likely to have much more appeal to buyers than a property with windows that do not match the properties overall look and are in poor condition.
+Replacing windows and doors involves a significant cost and investment, so a house with well-maintained windows, which are in keeping with the properties character is likely to have much more appeal to buyers than a property with windows that do not match the property’s overall look and are in poor condition.

-To discover our double glazed window prices now, call 0800 181 698 and request for a free no-obligation quote!
+To discover our double-glazed window prices now, call 0800 181 698 and request a free no-obligation quote!
 Or contact us online and arrange for an appointment at our showroom or your home!

 If you’re struggling to visualise what new windows will look like for your home, then Thames Valley Window Company offers a unique, one-of-a-kind architectural 3D visualisation service.
 Short of actually seeing the finished project, this will be your best chance at seeing how everything comes together.
-It will give you plenty of opportunities to change your mind and to switch different window styles and know that the decision you make is the right one.
+It will give you plenty of opportunities to change your mind, switch different window styles, and know that your decision is the right one.

 Don’t forget to consider your glazing options.
-Triple glazing is soundproof so they create a calm, peaceful home to relax in.
-Single Glazed Windows tend to loose 20% heat, so opt for energy-efficient Double or Triple glazed windows, if budget allows, for better insulation, which will help reduce your energy bills too!
+Triple glazing is soundproof, so they create a calm, peaceful home to relax in.
+Single Glazed Windows tend to lose 20% heat, so opt for energy-efficient Double or Triple glazed windows, if budget allows, for better insulation, which will help reduce your energy bills too!

-Read our next post - Green Grant Scheme 2020 Explained »
+Read our previous post - « Garden Room Ideas